Geeks in Phoenix

 Cleaning up and resetting Edge

-All settings for cleaning up and resetting Edge are located in the Settings and more pull-down menu in the upper-right hand corner (three horizontal dots).
+All settings for cleaning up and resetting Edge are in the Settings and more pull-down menu in the upper-right hand corner (three horizontal dots).

 The Settings and more menu inside of Microsoft Edge